quasarframework/quasar/docs/src/pages/quasar-cli/developing-spa/deploying.md

 To deploy your Quasar application to GitHub pages the first step is to create a special repository on GitHub which is named `<username>.github.io`.
 Clone this repository to your local machine.

-Next, you need to build your Quasar application like it is described in [the general deployment section](#General-deployment).
-This will result in a `spa-<theme>` directory inside the `dist` directory.
+Next, you need to build your Quasar application like it is described in the "General deployment section".
+This will result in a `/dist/spa` directoryy.
 Copy the content of this folder to your cloned repository.

 The last step is to add a commit in your repository an push to GitHub.
 After a short time, you should be able to visit your Quasar application at `https://<username>.github.io/`.